skillenza-com/MishMash-India-2020/mishmash/rules.md

 ## The spirit of the competition

 Remember that hackathons are like marathons.
-Some people go to compete but most people take part to better themselves and have fun.
-Whatever the reason is you're at a hackathon, make sure you're upholding the [hacker spirit](https://medium.com/@tfogo/the-spirit-of-hackathons-a0d81a65060a#.6cx5ac9t8) by collaborating with other teams, helping beginners, and having fun.
+Some people compete but most people take part to better themselves and have fun.
+Whatever the reason is, make sure you're upholding the [hacker spirit](https://medium.com/@tfogo/the-spirit-of-hackathons-a0d81a65060a#.6cx5ac9t8).

 ## The rules of the competition

 1. There is a maximum team size of 4 people.
 As a participant, you should make sure to check how many prizes are available per team.
 There is usually a limited number of prizes for each challenge.
 So if you form a large team and win a challenge, there might not be enough prizes for everyone on your team.
 2. Teams should be made up exclusively of people who are not organisers, volunteers, judges, sponsors, or in any other privileged position at the event.
-3. All team members should be present at the event.
-Leaving the venue for some time to hack elsewhere is fine.
-4. Teams can of course gain advice and support from organisers, volunteers, sponsors, and others.
+4. Teams can of course gain advice and support from organisers, volunteers, sponsors, and others over the common online platform.
-5. All work on a project should be done at the hackathon.
+5. All work on a project should be done during the online hackathon phase.
 6. Teams can use an idea they had before the event.
 7. Teams can work on ideas that have already been done.
 Hacks do not have to be “innovative”.
 If somebody wants to work on a common idea they should be allowed to do so and should be judged on the quality of their hack.
 These days it’s hard to find something that’s fully original and teams might not know an idea has been done before anyway.
 8. Teams can work on an idea that they have worked on before (as long as they do not re-use code).